 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 We understand that we cover matters that require an additional explanation as to how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
 The provider(s) Licensed in Texas& New Mexico

 What Is Inflammation?: StatPearls.
 (November 2020) “Chronic Inflammation” www.ncbi.nlm.nih.gov/books/NBK493173/

 Types of Inflammatory Spinal Conditions: Current Opinion in Rheumatology.
 (January 2014) “When and Where Does Inflammation Begin in Rheumatoid Arthritis?” www.ncbi.nlm.nih.gov/pmc/articles/PMC4033623/

-The information herein on "Extinguish Chronic Inflammation With Chiropractic" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Extinguish Chronic Inflammation With Chiropractic" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.